On this page you find select quotations from several sources on the third eye, and a few comments.

 The main thing is appropriate Self-focus.
 Sivananda describes a menu of yogi ways to choose among, but he does not rank them or adapt them to individuals.
 In consequence all the guidelines offered may not give the form of help that could be needed.
 And that is a "thing" with general guidelines in general . . .
 How to choose among them and adapt the problaby fit ones to yourself may not be fully covered there.

 It is not an either-or - not heavenly lights or joy of Self.
 It can be both, as long as we focus well on the Self.
 Lights may appear, lights may disappear; Self remains, old teachers of yoga-meditation say.

 Words on Light in the Gospel of Thomas

 Numbers in brackets refer to logions (sections) in it.

 Kriya practice opens the eye of wisdom.
-[Lahiri Mahasaya's 5th saying
+[From a garland of 108 Lahiri Mahasaya sayings]

 In the earliest Buddhist tradition too, there is referral to the Divine Eye, and also the Insight Eye.
 Buddha told his monks that the monk Anuruddha and the nun Sakula, possessed the supernormal vision of the Divine Eye.
-[Maha-Moggallana, ch 7]
+[Maha-Moggallana, chap.
+7]

 And in the Maha-sihanada Sutta's "Ten Powers of a Tathagatha" [MN 12], Buddha says, "With the divine eye, which is purified and surpasses the human, the Tathagata sees beings passing away and reappearing . . . and he understands how beings pass on according to their actions . . . with the divine eye, which is purified and surpasses the human, he sees beings passing away and reappearing . . . and he understands how beings pass on according to their actions.
 That too is a Tathagata's power."
 [Cf. Sekha-patipada Sutta (MN 53); "The Three Knowledges" in Maha-Assapura Sutta (MN 39; "The Passing Away & Re-appearance of Beings" in Lohicca Sutta (Dl 12); "He penetrates the Three Knowledges" in The Awakening [MN 36, etc.]